 3. Incorporate Face-to-Face Conversations

-The utilization of virtual communication tools such as GoToMeeting, Zoom, Skype, Teams, or Google Hangouts can help you walk new-hires through the process and introduce them to the team.
-These tools allow you to be creative with how you adapt certain parts of your onboarding list.
+The utilization of virtual communication tools such as GoToMeeting, Zoom, Skype, Teams, or Google Hangouts can help you walk new hires through the process and introduce them to the team.
+These tools allow you to be creative with how you adapt certain parts of your employee onboarding list.
 If you usually take new hires out to lunch with their department, try setting up a virtual lunch instead!
 This can help create a sense of belonging, and your new hire will feel more comfortable around their coworkers.

 Finding ways to incorporate face-to-face conversations personalizes the onboarding experience, and studies have shown that 72% of new hires believe one-to-one interactions with their managers are the most important part of any onboarding process.
 These face-to-face meetings, even when done virtually, help combat feelings of isolation and allow for a more collaborative format.

 Bonus Material: ClearCompany helps you ensure your onboarding process is compliant with these best practices.

 4. Ask for Feedback